This article was last updated by on

 You can also use cinnamon powder as an alternative to rooting hormone.

-• Choose a healthy stem from the mother plant and cut it below the stem’s node.
+• Choose a healthy stem from the mother plant and cut the stem below the node at least 2-3 inches long.

-Peperomia qudrangularis is a perennial plant that can grow up to 12 inches long if all the optimal conditions are met.
+Peperomia quadrangularis is a perennial plant that can grow up to 12 inches long if all the optimal conditions are met.

-The leaves are dark green and have goldish-yellow streaks on them.
+The leaves are dark green and have goldish-yellow streaks that are an inch long.

 Beautiful Foliage of Peperomia quadrangularis